Enterprise endpoint management, on one agent, at one price

 What is TridentStack?

-TridentStack is a software company that builds enterprise-grade endpoint management tools for Windows and Linux fleets.
+TridentStack is a software company that builds enterprise-grade endpoint management tools for Windows, Linux, and macOS fleets.
 The flagship product, TridentStack Control, handles patch management, third-party application updates, vulnerability detection, compliance baselines, and policy management on one platform.

 What does TridentStack Control do?

-TridentStack Control automates Windows and Linux patching, deploys third-party application updates, detects vulnerabilities with CVE and CVSS data, tracks compliance against CIS Benchmarks, DISA STIGs, NIST, and Microsoft Security Baselines, and manages endpoint policy without requiring Active Directory.
+TridentStack Control automates Windows and Linux patching, supports macOS endpoint management, deploys third-party application updates, detects vulnerabilities with CVE and CVSS data, tracks compliance against CIS Benchmarks, DISA STIGs, NIST, and Microsoft Security Baselines, and manages endpoint policy without requiring Active Directory.

 How much does TridentStack cost?